Do I need to be a homeowner?

 Can any other assets be used?

 Some lenders may accept other assets, such as your car.

 Do I need a good credit score?

-No, you don’t need a good credit score to get approved for a secured loan.
+No, you don’t need a good credit score to be approved for a secured loan.
 Using an asset as collateral reduces the risk to the lender.
-Meaning they could sell the asset to recoup owed funds, as a last resort.
-So it’s important to only borrow what you can afford to repay.
+That’s because they could sell the asset to recoup owed funds as a last resort.
+So, it’s important to borrow only what you can afford to repay over the full term of the loan.

 With this added layer of security, lenders tend to feel more comfortable approving secured loans.
-Plus, there are also some lenders, and brokers, who specialise in helping those with less-than-perfect credit scores.
+Plus, some lenders and brokers specialise in helping those with less-than-perfect credit scores.

 Do I need to earn a lot?

-You don’t need to earn a lot to get approved, but you do need to earn enough to cover the monthly loan repayments, on top of your other bills.
+You don’t need to earn a lot to get approved, but you do need to earn enough to cover the monthly loan repayments, on top of your other bills and expenses.

 Each lender will use their own criteria.
-One may accept your application whilst another turns it down.
-Generally, they’ll look at your affordability as well as criteria like:
+One may accept your application, while another may turn it down.
+Generally, lenders will look at your affordability as well as criteria like:

 - the value of your asset